 Husk Power will install a hybrid solution that combines a biomass gasification system with a solar PV system.
 The biomass plant uses a proprietary downdraft gasification technology that converts abundant agricultural residue into electricity.
 The system will power a mini-grid that produces electricity for residential, as well as agricultural, needs.
 The electricity is distributed to rural households and micro-enterprises through a mini-grid system—providing a better quality, cheaper way to meet their need for energy.
 Agricultural uses that will be powered include irrigation pumps, agro-processing mills, and drying and heating processes.
 The biomass plant converts abundant agricultural residue, such as maize cobs, rice husks, coffee husks, and cotton stalks, into electricity.

 The hybrid plant uses a combination of solar and biomass—both abundant resources in the communities selected for installation.
 Agricultural operations will be able to continue processing during nighttime hours, as the biomass plant will provide power when the solar PV system is not operating.
+Rural households will enjoy better quality, and cheaper electricity distributed through a mini-grid system.
 Husk Power is serving approximately 100 households and small businesses with their biomass gasification system.
 Customers have switched from kerosene- and diesel-powered systems to the Husk mini-grid.
 However, these customers demand access to reliable and 24/7 power, which is driving the efforts to convert these two sites to the hybrid mini-grid to meet customers’ aspirations.
 These hybrid sites will enable Husk Power Systems to provide cost effective power to customers during daytime with solar PV and night time with Biomass gasification system.